Vlokreeft

 More research on plankton

 According to Katja, research on plankton is getting more attention.
-“People are very interested in plankton at the moment, because it quickly reacts to climate change.
+“People are very interested in plankton at the moment, because it quickly responds to climate change.
 The distribution areas of the different species are shifting towards the poles at a rate of ten to twenty kilometers per year.
 By measuring the diversity in the ocean, you can see what is happening at the base of the food chains.”

 No more need for a microscope

-Amphipod expert Ronald Vonk collaborated on the research and explains why it is so important to make the DNA barcodes public: "Now it is no longer necessary to first identify the individual amphipods under a microscope based on their morphological characters.
-We already carried out this time-consuming process prior to barcoding, and now those codes are linked to the morphological characters of the amphipod species and can be found in the DNA reference database and our Naturalis collection.“
+Amphipod expert Ronald Vonk collaborated on the research and explains why it is so important to make the DNA barcodes available: "Now it is no longer necessary to first identify the individual amphipods under a microscope based on their morphological characters.
+We already carried out this time-consuming process prior to barcoding, and now those codes are linked to the morphological characters of the amphipod species and can be found in the DNA reference database and our Naturalis Collection.“

 New species to discover

-So there is still a lot to discover about amphipods.
-Katja therefore wants to emphasize that publishing the DNA barcodes is very important, but only a small step toward learning more.
+So there is still a lot to discover about hyperiid amphipods.
+Katja therefore wants to emphasize that publishing the DNA barcodes is very important, but only a small step towards learning more.
 “This is really just mapping biodiversity.
 We realize very well that with this research we are only scratching the surface.
 There is still a lot of unknown biodiversity in the ocean, but for amphipods this is a big step forward.”

-Text: Naturalis Biodiversity Centre
+Text: Naturalis Biodiversity Center

 Images: Katja Peijnenburg & Erica Goetze